danbikle/split_adjuster/readme.txt

 Although the above syntax is simple, it is a chore to type if my data contains hundreds of tickers and and several thousand splits.

-A way to simplify this chore is to ask the DBA to type only two pieces of information into a CSV file: ticker, and split date.
+A way to simplify this chore is to ask the DBA to type only three pieces of information into a CSV file: ticker, split date, and split ratio.

 Once that chore is done, the scripts in this repo could be used to transform that two-column CSV file into a series of several thousand UPDATE statements